 Retirement blocks contain facilities such as a communal lounge, laundry room, garden and some have mobility scooter storage facilities.
 Each studio apartment, flat or bungalow is self-contained with its own entrance for residents to come and go as they wish.
 The accommodation is centrally heated and double glazed.
 It allows residents to enjoy social, recreational and leisure activities in a safe environment.

 Heating and lighting costs are included in the rental of properties in most purpose built blocks of flats, so residents do not have to worry about separate fuel accounts.
-Service charges are made for communal services such as cleaning of communal areas, grounds maintenance, alarm system etc.
+Service charges are made for communal services such as cleaning of communal areas, grounds maintenance, alarm system and so on.

 Dogs are not permitted in flats, cats are at our discretion on ground floor properties.
 We are currently reviewing our pets policy for Lewes and Eastbourne for the retirement properties.